Niagara Amusement Park & Splash World

-Niagara Amusement Park and Splash World is an 85 acre amusement park in Grand Island, New York.
-It features a theme park, water park, and is adjacent to a KOA campground.
-The park is owned by STORE Capital and operated by IB Parks & Entertainment.
+Niagara Amusement Park & Splash World (formerly Fantasy Island, Two Flags Over Niagara Fun Park, and Martin's Fantasy Island) is an 85 acre amusement park in Grand Island, New York near Niagara Falls.
+It features an amusement park and a water park.
+The park is owned by Store Capital and operated by IB Parks & Entertainment.

 History

 Fantasy Island, Inc. (1961–1981)

-Fantasy Island was founded by real estate developer Lawrence Grant, and was opened on July 1, 1961.
-It was designed by co-financier and local jeweler Gerald Birzon and constructed by Milton Milstein and Associates.
-The ownership group was formed under the name Fantasy Land, Inc. before changing soon after to Fantasy Island, Inc. The group had originally planned to call the park Fantasy Land, but changed the name for legal reasons after finding out there was already an area of Disneyland called Fantasyland.
+Fantasy Island was founded by real estate developer Lawrence Grant, and opened on July 1, 1961.
+It was planned by co-financier and local jeweler Gerald Birzon, with buildings designed by Milton Milstein & Associates.
+The ownership group was formed under the name Fantasy Land, Inc. before changing soon after to Fantasy Island, Inc. The group had originally planned to call the park Fantasy Land, but changed the name for legal reasons after discovering there was an area of Disneyland called Fantasyland.

 Upon opening, the park occupied only 12 acre of land that was divided into five themed areas: Action Town, Animal Kingdom, Garden of Fables, Indian Village and Western Town.
 Action Town featured amusement rides, Animal Kingdom featured a petting zoo, Garden of Fables featured explorable recreations of fairy tale scenes, Indian Village featured Native American dancers, and Western Town featured a live Wild West show.

-To promote the park, WGR-TV aired a live weekly television program on Saturday mornings from 1961 to 1962 titled Fantasy Island Show featuring the park's characters and puppeteers performing for an all-children studio audience.
+To promote the park, WGRz aired a live weekly television program on Saturday mornings from 1961 to 1962 titled Fantasy Island Show, featuring the park's characters and puppeteers performing for an all-children live studio audience.
 The show's host and protagonist was Buckskin Joe, portrayed by park general manager Clyde "Buddy" Farnan.

 A 2,500-seat outdoor arena was constructed in 1965 for French lion tamer Jean "Tarzan" Zerbini's circus.
 Actor Jim Carrey grew up in nearby Ontario and would vacation at Fantasy Island, citing Zerbini's show as a fond memory.

-The park was expanded to 85 acre in 1974 to make room for adult rides and broaden the park's appeal.
+The park was expanded to 85 acre in 1974 to make room for more thrilling rides and to broaden the park's appeal.

 Citing the 1979 oil crisis and rising cost of gasoline, the park reported a 62% drop in profits during the 1979 season.
 The park was put up for sale that same year.

-After dwindling attendance stemming from Western New York's rust belt economic decline, Fantasy Island, Inc. declared bankruptcy and the park did not operate for the 1982 season.
+After dwindling attendance stemming from Western New York's Rust Belt economic decline, Fantasy Island, Inc. declared bankruptcy and the park did not operate for the 1982 season.

 Charles R. Wood Enterprises (1982–1989)

-The park was acquired out of bankruptcy in November 1982 by Charles R. Wood Enterprises, headed by Charles Wood, founder of Great Escape in Queensbury, New York.
+The park was acquired out of bankruptcy in November 1982 by Charles R. Wood Enterprises, headed by Charles Wood, founder of Six Flags Great Escape and Hurricane Harbor in Queensbury, New York.

-A new themed area called Water World, a water park, was added to the site in 1984.
+A water park called Water World was added in 1984.
 Wood also installed an 800-seat picnic pavilion that was previously used at the 1982 World's Fair.

-Arto Monaco was commissioned to redesign Garden of Fables, constructing a castle with moat that was encircled by a horse-drawn carriage he had previously built for Land of Makebelieve.
+Arto Monaco was commissioned to redesign Garden of Fables, constructing a castle with a moat that was encircled by a horse-drawn carriage he had previously built for Land of Makebelieve.